 On-page SEO is the optimisation on your website.
 Changes that can be made directly, and will allow Google and other search engines to learn what your website and business is about.
-Factors included in on-page SEO include; page title tags, meta descriptions, page headings, page content, URL structure, website security, web page loading speed, technical issues and optimisation.
+Factors included in on-page SEO include; page title tags, meta descriptions, page headings, page content, URL structure, website security, web page loading speed, technical SEO issues and optimisation.

 Off-page SEO is the optimisation of sources on the web that connect to your website, indirectly affecting it’s authority and ranking potential.
 These backlinks (links from other websites to yours), include; links from business directories, guest blog pieces, social media channels and press releases.

 2020 Search Engine Statistics

 Before we dive into Affordable SEO Services in 2021, let’s take a quick look at some statistics from search in 2020.

 - 53.3% of all website traffic comes from organic search.
 (Brightedge)

 - 92.96% of global traffic comes from Google search, Google Images, and Google Maps.
 (Sparktoro)